micro-rust/nrf24radio/README.md

 The drivers are split into two main abstractions: driver handle and data pipes.
 This split decouples the driver logic from the data transmission logic, simplifying the development process.

-Please see our showcase examples [here](./examples/).
-Shown in these examples are various possible usages of this library.
-To run an example navigate to the folder of the MCU you are using (e.g. `rp` for RP2040) and run the command `cargo run --release --bin <example>` to run the example with `probe-run` or `cargo build --release --bin <example>` to build it and the run it with your runner of choice.
+Please see our showcase examples [here](./examples/) for some common use cases of this library.

+To run an example navigate to the folder of the MCU you are using (e.g. `rp` for RP2040) and run the command

+`cargo run --release --bin <example>`

+to run the example using `probe-run` or

+`cargo build --release --bin <example>`

+to build it and the run it with your runner of choice.

 ### Driver handles